HarrierPanels/my-java-project/README.md

     Agent Configuration:
-        The pipeline is configured to run on an agent labeled as 'aws2023', which is typically an Amazon EC2 instance.
+        The pipeline is configured to run on an agent labeled as 'aws2023', which is <br>an Amazon EC2 instance.
 This agent is provisioned dynamically using the Amazon EC2 Plugin.

     Stages: